Flatness

 • Introductions by Flatness founder, Shama Khanna;

-• Two reflections on Earthlove within urban settings and facilitating the Community Apothecary by Rasheeqa Ahmad;
+• Reflections on Earthlove within urban settings and facilitating the Community Apothecary by Rasheeqa Ahmad;

 • An in-depth discussion on ‘Queering Economics’ organised by Decolonising Economics with guests Evan Ifekoya, Amardeep Singh Dhillon and June Bellebono addressing queer infrastructures of care, redistribution of power and spiritual relationships to money;